AlaaSHafeez/DevOps-Ass./README.md

 4. Install the Docker role:
   >>	ansible-galaxy install geerlingguy.docker

-5. Creating a "playbook.yaml" file and add the following lines: https://github.com/AlaaSHafeez/DevOps-Ass./blob/main/playbook.yaml
+5. Creating a "playbook.yaml" file and add the following lines, https://github.com/AlaaSHafeez/DevOps-Ass./blob/main/playbook.yaml

 6. Run the playbook through the following command:
   >>	ansible-playbook playbook.yaml.

 7. Jenkins should be installed.
-And now we can create our Jenkins Pipeline using Groovy scripting jenkins filein the following ripo. https://github.com/AlaaSHafeez/DevOps-Ass./blob/main/Groovy_scripting_Jenkins_File
+And now we can create our Jenkins Pipeline using Groovy scripting jenkins file, https://github.com/AlaaSHafeez/DevOps-Ass./blob/main/Groovy_scripting_Jenkins_File